statamic/v2-docs/content/collections/fieldtypes/bard.md

     type: boolean *false*
     description: |
       _Experimental_.
 Enabling this option will allow you to author (and save) Markdown.
 The toolbar, toggle source button, and keyboard shortcuts will be disabled.
+  -
+    name: container
+    type: string
+    description: >
+      An asset container ID.
+When specified, the fieldtype will allow the user to add a link to an asset from the specified container.
+  -
+    name: folder
+    type: string
+    description: >
+      The folder (relative to the asset container) to use when choosing an asset.
+If left blank, the root folder of the container will be used.
+  -
+    name: restrict_assets
+    type: bool
+    description: >
+      If set to `true`, navigation within the asset browser dialog will be disabled, and you will be restricted to the container and folder specified.
 added_in: 2.8
 id: f4bf58d3-cbce-4957-b883-d92fd4791e89
 ---